npcompleteness/ProjectTW/README.md

 A didaptical project in collaboration with University of Naples Parthenope; The project contains: a web server to get running through Python Flask, a little platform to share "own projects" and get some offers for those ones.
 The main aim: minimize the costs and maximize the quality of project achievement.
 * Public link on the Internet : http://ec2-18-237-252-219.us-west-2.compute.amazonaws.com/
-* Take a look in Google Slide : https://drive.google.com/open?id=1BFyGXq3kRpMkBLYjyAZTGyZ7T-y7-lX-pajIcMkz0Lg
+* Take a look at Google Slide : https://drive.google.com/open?id=1BFyGXq3kRpMkBLYjyAZTGyZ7T-y7-lX-pajIcMkz0Lg

 ### Prerequisites

 * Tested operative systems: Ubuntu Linux 16.04
 * Python v2.7.12
 * DBMS Server: MongoDB (v3.6.5) running on localhost with port 27017
+* WiFi or LTE connection, because the project keeps some Bootstrap libraries (online)

 ### Installing